justUmen/GameScript/README.md

 #Gamescript.sh

+##Usage

 Add argument after "bash -s -- " in curl with :

     wget -q -O - https://raw.githubusercontent.com/justUmen/GameScript/master/gamescript.sh | bash -s -- -l fr bash

+Example : print Help in french :

+    wget -q -O - https://raw.githubusercontent.com/justUmen/GameScript/master/gamescript.sh | bash -s -- -l fr --help

-Or you can download `gamescript.sh` and execute it.
+Or you can download `gamescript.sh` and execute it, or even create an alias in `.bashrc` for example :

+    alias gamescript="wget -q -O - https://raw.githubusercontent.com/justUmen/GameScript/master/gamescript.sh | bash -s -- -l fr"

+This alias will launch gamescript always in french because of the "-l fr".

+##What is it ?

-Bash script to learn about :
+It is a bash script to learn about :

 * bash